alison-mgg/Assignment1_SENG438/README.md

 Test

--View logs and receipts after a transfer is made between savings and checking accounts.
+- View logs and receipts after a transfer is made between savings and checking accounts.

 ##Comparison of exploratory & manual functional testing: